pragyatiw/TIMS/README.md

 # TIMS
-The Tools Information Management System (TIMS) is an advanced software solution designed to meet the specialized needs of the Nuclear Fuel Complex (NFC).
-TIMS is currently under development and aims to streamline the management and tracking of tools within NFC’s operations, ensuring efficiency, accuracy, and security.
+This repository contains my comprehensive report on the Tools Information Management System (TIMS) at the Nuclear Fuel Complex (NFC).
+The report provides an in-depth analysis of the development process, key features, architecture, and technologies used in the project.
+It also covers challenges faced and solutions implemented, along with future enhancements and potential use cases.